Table & Shelf Styling, What To Buy

 For a complete luxury flatware experience, the Villeroy & Boch Mademoiselle 64 Piece Flatware Set offers European quality with enough pieces for formal entertaining.

 At a more accessible price point, the KINGSTONE 60-Piece Silverware Set offers surprisingly good quality for everyday use.
 The 18/10 stainless steel has decent weight, the finish is clean, and it holds up well in the dishwasher.
 Is it Christofle?
-No. But it's miles ahead of what most people have in their drawer.
+No. But it is miles ahead of what most people have in their drawer.

 How to Mix and Match Like a Professional